Push Data from ArcGIS Survey123 to an Application in Real-time with Webhooks

 5. Expose and Rename the JSON Attributes

-Instead of manually typing the attributes to expose in the JSONFragmenter, we can use the AttributeExposer to import features from the feature cache.
-Add an AttributeExposer to the workspace and connect the TestFilter’s Attributes, Attachments output ports to it.
+Instead of manually typing the attributes to expose in the JSONFragmenter, we can use the AttributeExposer to import features from the data cache.
+Add an AttributeExposer to the workspace and connect the TestFilter’s Attributes and Attachments output ports to it.

-To use the Import from Feature Cache option, first run the workspace to the TestFilter.
+To use the Import from Data Cache option, first run the workspace to the TestFilter.

-The attribute names are not user-friendly, especially the ones that were exposed from the attachments list JSON.
+The attribute names are not user-friendly, especially those exposed from the attachments list JSON.
 Add an AttributeRenamer to the canvas and connect it to the AttributeExposer.
 Rename the attributes to the following:

 • select_which_invasive_species_y: invasive_species_type